Maestro-Zacht/allianceauth-graphql/README.md

 Free software: GNU General Public License v3

-This version is in beta, please open an issue if you face any bug.
+This version is in alpha, please open an issue if you face any bug.

 Setup
 =====